 The yellow radioactive material label attached to the outgoing purchase order will notify Receiving that a shipment of radioactive material is due.
-When the item arrives at CESF, it is immediately delivered unopened to the nuclear chemistry laboratory in 163 Baker Laboratory.
+When the item arrives at ESF, it is immediately delivered unopened to the Laboratory of the RSO.
 There the package is opened, inspected for damage, and its contents checked against the outgoing purchase order.
 The packing slip is sent to receiving so that they may notify purchasing what was received.
-By delivering the packages unopened to the Nuclear Chemistry Lab, any accidental spillage of radioactive material due to damage in shipping will be confined to an area, which can be readily decontaminated.
-Investigators and or users who receive radioisotopes directly from an industry or another University as a gift should have contacted the RSO prior to the shipping of the item.
-If this has not been done, the RSO must be contacted immediately upon receipt of the item so that the necessary information can be obtained.
+By delivering the packages unopened to the RSO's lab, any accidental spillage of radioactive material due to damage in shipping will be confined to an area which can be readily decontaminated.
+Investigators and or users who receive radioisotopes directly from an industry or another University as a gift must contact the RSO prior to the shipping of the item.
+If this was not done, the RSO must be contacted immediately upon receipt of the item so that the necessary information can be obtained.
 Failure to do so is a violation of the College Radiation License and may be cause for disciplinary action by the New York State Bureau of Environmental Radiation Protection.

 Once the radioactive material has been inspected and certified as undamaged by the RSO, it is ready for distribution to the individual researcher.
-A CESF item number is placed on the label at this time and all the information available is entered into the radioactive material records.
+A ESF item number is placed on the label at this time and all the information available is entered into the radioactive material records.
 The owner of the material is notified by telephone and arrangements made for pickup.
 When the material is picked up by the Radiation Project Director, it may be necessary to provide any missing information on the description of the proposed radioisotope use, persons involved in this project, and the laboratories where the material will be used.
-The Bureau of Environmental Radiation Protection will keep the completed Form C on file for inspection.
+The Radiation Safety Officer will keep the completed Form C on file for inspection.